Yaron-Jack/Recipe-tutorials/README.md

 # Recipe-tutorials
-vivid project 3D animation for Astro-physhics department at HUJI example codes
+vivid project 3D animation for Astrophysics department at HUJI example codes making a platform for conveniently presenting their data with only limited knowledge of code necessary